During her keynote, Shazia will talk about "The Essential Toolkit for Process Scientists: Comprehension, Compliance and Change."

 Josep Carmona is a full professor of computer science at the Universitat Politècnica de Catalunya (UPC) and CEO of Process Talks, a company founded to empower people when they sit in front of a computer.
 As a researcher, he enjoys solving complex problems by connecting complementary disciplines—a habit that has led him to work in areas such as concurrent systems, VLSI, BPM, process mining, data science, natural language processing, and generative AI.
 Josep co-authored the book Conformance Checking (Springer, 2018) and co-edited the Process Mining Handbook (Springer, 2022), the latter of which is one of the most downloaded books in the field of process mining today.

 As an entrepreneur, he is building a technology company amidst the unprecedented revolution brought on by the disruption of generative AI.
-This exciting journey is filled with lessons learned and best practices that Josep plans to share with the BPM community in this keynote.
+This exciting journey is filled with lessons learned and best practices that Josep plans to share with the BPM community in this keynote titled: "Taking Your BPM Project to the Next Level: The Entrepreneurial Journey from Academia."

 University of Copenhagen, Denmark